Docs

 BucketDock installs a native menu bar with the standard macOS arrangement — File (New Connection, New Folder, Upload Files…, Upload Folder…, Refresh, Get Info), Edit (with native Cut / Copy / Paste / Find), View, Window, and Help with links to bucketdock.com, this documentation page, the GitHub repository and the issue tracker.

-Copy between buckets
+Copy and move between buckets

 Window behaviour on macOS